commercialhaskell/stack/doc/GUIDE.md

 --ghc-options="-rtsopts"`

 This command will allow you to use various tools profile the time, allocation, heap, and more of a program.
-To see a general overview of the time and allocation of a program compiled with the above command, you can run
+The `-prof` GHC option is unnecessary and will result in a warning.
+To see a general overview of the time and allocation of a program called `main` compiled with the above command, you can run

 `./main +RTS -p`